lajohnston/smslib/docs/tilemap.md

 tilemap.loadDEColBuffer ; point DE to the column buffer

-tilemap.loadBColBytes   ; load B with the number of bytes to write to the buffer tilemap.loadBCColBytes  ; or, load BC with the value (for use with ldi)
+tilemap.loadBColBytes   ; load B with the number of bytes to write to the buffer tilemap.loadBCColBytes  ; or, load BC with the value (for use with ldi/ldir)
 ```

 You will need a routine to write sequential tile data for a column from top to bottom.
 The routine should write a tile, jump to the next row, then write another tile, until the byte counter is 0.